MariaDB/server/README.md

 ## MariaDB: The innovative open source database

+### This is test branch to test existing failures on 11.6

 MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.